 Can I request to see the data you hold about me?

 Yes, of course.
 If you would like to see a copy of the data we hold about you, please just tell us by letter, email or over the phone.
 From May 2018, we will be legally obliged to answer your request within a month, but we will normally do so much sooner than this.
 (We aim for two working days.)

 Can I alter the data you hold about me?

 Yes, of course.
 If you have moved house, or changed your name, title, email address and/or phone number, please let us know by letter, email or over the phone (contact details are above) and we will make the required changes.
 If you believe there are any other errors in our records, again please contact us.

 What if I don’t want you to hold my data any more?

 That’s no problem at all.
-Please just tell us by letter, email or over the phone and we will delete your record from our database.
+Please just tell us by letter, email or over the phone (contact details are above) and we will delete your record from our database.
 We’d be very sorry to see you go though!

 What if I am unhappy about what you have done with my data?